isabelhabicht/isabelhabicht.github.io/_pages/research.md

 author_profile: true
 ---

-Welcome!
 My research explores how gender and social inequality unfold across different spheres of life.
 I combine quantitative methods, experimental designs, and comparative approaches to understand how institutions shape individual outcomes in three main areas:

 1. [**Work and Family Dynamics**](#work-and-family-dynamics)
 2. [**Discrimination in the Labor Market**](#discrimination-in-the-labor-market)